 My images flow from one to the next.
 It’s not intentional, it happens.
 Lately, I’ve been focused on using two hues, often complimentary.
 This enables our emotions and makes us think – is the content more striking or the context?
 There are also 2-3 characters fighting for the space.
 Can you identify them?
 What kind of plot line would you tell about these pictures?

 People wonder what I do, how I do it and why (golden circle).
 My blog provides answers to these questions.

-To get you started, here is a profile and business model I have been developing for Blox/Blox.
+To get you started, here is a profile and business model that I have been developing for BLOX/Blox.
 Communications.

 As BLOX –